Elsayed06/Hotel-Booking-Behavior-Analysis/README.md

   - `total_guests`
   - `is_family`
 - Dropped unused columns (`company`)
-- Exported cleaned dataset for SQL and Tableau use
+- Exported cleaned dataset for SQL and Power Bi use

 ---